adonisjs/v6-docs/content/docs/auth/access_tokens_guard.md

 ## Issuing tokens
 Depending upon your application, you might issue a token during login or after login from the application dashboard.
 In either case, issuing a token requires a user object (for whom the token will be generated), and you can generate them directly using the `User` model.

-In the following example, we **find a user by id** and **issue them an access token** using the `User.authTokens.create` method.
+In the following example, we **find a user by id** and **issue them an access token** using the `User.accessTokens.create` method.
 Of course, in a real-world application, you will have this endpoint guarded by authentication, but let's keep it simple for now.

 The `.create` method accepts an instance of the User model and returns an instance of the [AccessToken](https://github.com/adonisjs/auth/blob/main/modules/access_tokens_guard/access_token.ts) class.